xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 ## NC57-48Q2D Video Introduction

-_Placeholder  Video link_
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hJc9wk-Muns?si=J4Dt5FTw_Spu75wr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## NC57-48Q2D Line Card Specification

-The new NCS5700 line card variants are build to bring in dense low speed variant to the fold.
+The new NCS5700 line card variants are built to bring in dense low speed variant to the fold.
 The NC57-48Q2D-(SE)-S line card is comprised of multirate SFP28, SFP56 & QSFP56-DD ports.
-There are 32xSFP28 ports that can work at 1/10/25G , the 16xSFP56 ports can work at 10/25/50G and the 2xQDD port works 100/200/400G with Breakout support.
+There are 32xSFP28 ports that can work at 1/10/25G , the 16xSFP56 ports can work at 1/10/25/50G and the 2xQDD port works 40/100/200/400G with Breakout support.

 ![Vigor-LS-Ports.png]({{site.baseurl}}/images/Vigor-LS-Ports.png)
 _Figure 2: NC57-48Q2D-(SE)-S Line Card Ports view

+`Note: 1G support on the SFP56 will be availble later release`

 ### Front Panel Ports and Speed
-The NC57-48Q2D line card is built to serve as a dense low speed line and the first line card in NCS 5700 modular family to support native 1G.
+The NC57-48Q2D line card is built to serve as a dense low speed aggregation line card and the very first line card in NCS 5700 modular family to support native 1G.
 All the front panel ports are multirate in nature and the speed ranges from 1G to 400G.

 #### SFP28 Ports
 As described _Figure 2_, The first 32 ports (P0 to P31) are of SFP28 Form factor and works at 1/10/25G speed.
 By default ports comes up as 25G, the speed can be changed with controller optics command per port.